twschiller/VeriWeb/README.md

 If you'd like to try building and running VeriWeb, please contact me.
 The basic instructions are:

- 1. Deploy and run the LibVeriAsa server
+ 1. Deploy and run the verification server
  2. Deploy VeriWeb via [Apache Tomcat](https://tomcat.apache.org/)

 In practice, the server requires a very specific directory structure